9 Must-Know Digital Advertising Venture Capital Firms

 1. AperiamVentures

 Based in New York, AperiamVentures is an early-stage venture capital firm that invests in marketing and advertising technology startups.
-Founded in 2018, they concentrate on companies building foundational tools for the industry.
+They focus on providing capital to companies from the seed stage onward, backing innovation across the adtech industry.

 - Industries of focus: Advertising, Marketing